-Valle dell’Erica, where we stayed, has been nominated by Trivago as the Best Beachfront Hotel in Sardinia for its unspoilt coastline of sandy beaches and wind-carved coves.
+Valle dell’Erica is known as the best beachfront hotel in Sardinia for its unspoilt coastline of sandy beaches and wind-carved coves.
 Set in 28-hectares of land – there is the optional use of the hotel’s buggy to get around if you tire of wandering the winding paths lined with olive trees and bougainvillaea.
-While I spent most of my time enjoying the supersized loungers with thoughtful pull-down shades to protect one’s eyes from the glare of the sun, while between sessions in the heated Thalasso pools overlooking the sea.
+We spent most of our time enjoying the supersized loungers with thoughtful pull-down shades to protect one’s eyes from the glare of the sun, with time between sessions in the heated Thalasso pools overlooking the sea.

 The spacious rooms all have large verandahs and a 70s North African vibe to the interior.
 With printed tiles, inset concrete sofas and terracotta accents.
-I made good use of the Illy espresso machine.
-While such is the selection of own-brand organic bathroom products, I found myself hitting up google-translate to try and figure out what was on offer.
+While such is the selection of own-brand organic bathroom products, you may be tempted to stock up before departure.

 The other restaurants we visited were mostly high-end buffet style, with everything from Traditional North Sardinian to vegan selections on offer.
 And, after starting out with such a sense of adventure, what did I learn from these buffet meals?
 Nothing tastes as good as fresh Italian al dente pasta with a rich late summer sweet yet tangy tomato sauce, topped with Buffalo mozzarella and basil leaves.
 Simply divine.